MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 If you’re keeping history, you can use Microsoft Dynamics GP reporting capabilities to compare open- and historical-year figures.
 You also can print financial statements for any open-year period or historical-year period.

+> [!NOTE]
-*Until the year-end close is completed for General Ledger, you won’t get accurate financial statements for the new year.
+> Until the year-end close is completed for General Ledger, you won’t get accurate financial statements for the new year.
 Beginning balances for the new year are not created until the year-end close process is completed.
 Therefore, the financial statements for the new year will reflect only current year activity until the year-end closing process is completed.
-This applies to both Advanced Financial Analysis and Management Reporter.*
+This applies to both Advanced Financial Analysis and Management Reporter.

 #### Types of financial statements